 Work on Personal or Professional Development

 Take a little time to work on your personal or professional development every year.
 Don’t just head to a 9-5 job and work hard without thinking of what truly drives your passion!
 My friend Susan always dreamed of becoming a nurse.
 And once her children were grown, Susan left her 9-5 job and pursued a degree at Grand Canyon University Nursing.

 Perhaps you would find interesting an online course or two for your personal development.
 The options are seemingly endless, covering everything from ‘cultivating willpower’ to ‘personal mastery’ to ‘transforming your body in 90-days.’
-Check out the many offerings from providers like Yoga International and the uber-cool MindValley academy.
+Check out the many offerings from providers like Yoga International and The Great Courses — each offers free trials.

 Journal Your Thoughts

 Journaling can help you to get everything out of your head and onto paper, instantly making you feel less stressed.
 Plus, reading back on your journal entries can be a lot of fun later on down the line!